 Now, Greiner’s net worth is over $150 million and she is still helping create products that make millions.
 In this article, we will list all of Lori Greiner’s investments.
 We’ll also look at what happened to some of them after a deal was made.

 Deal: $200,000 for 20% equity

 Scrub Daddy is considered the most successful product that has ever appeared on Shark Tank.
-During Season 4, Aaron Krause pitched a reusable sponge in the shape of a smiling face that gets firm in cold water and soft in warm water.
+During what is considered one of the best shark tank episodes, Aaron Krause pitched a reusable sponge in the shape of a smiling face that gets firm in cold water and soft in warm water.
 Krause was only able to gross no more than $100,000 before appearing on the show.

 Greiner offered a 20% stake in the company for $200,000 investment.
 The deal turned out to be the best decision Lori has made in the tank.

 This great company has done $400 million in retail sales in just 9 years since airing on Shark Tank!
 Scrub Daddy has also expanded.
 The company now has 48 new products and are in 30,000 + retail stores and sold in 17 countries.